mngyuan/Therasole/README.md

-FitSole
+Therasole
 ===
 Get meteor, and run `meteor` or `meteor run ios`.

-Because of use of the npm package `noble` I can [no longer deploy](https://github.com/meteorhacks/npm/issues/40) easily to http://fitsole.meteor.com/, so I will start deploying to Heroku soon.
+Because of use of the npm package `noble` I can [no longer deploy](https://github.com/meteorhacks/npm/issues/40) easily to http://Therasole.meteor.com/, so I will start deploying to Heroku soon.

 CS294-84 Interactive Device Design Fall 2015